Savory, homemade meatballs wrapped in bacon, and with a sweet-hot bite! They're so tasty as an appetizer, snack or casual dinner.

 - Set a wire rack into a baking sheet and cover the rack with foil.
 Poke holes through the foil in several places.

-- In a large mixing bowl, mix together by hand the chicken, pork, diced onion, parsley, Parmesan, 1 tablespoon of the cayenne, salt, and pepper.
+- In a large mixing bowl, mix together by hand the chicken, pork, diced onion, parsley, Parmesan, the tablespoon of cayenne pepper, salt, and black pepper.
 Mix just until ingredients are evenly combined.

 Wrap the meatballs: